writethedocs/www/docs/conf/portland/2019/cfp.rst

 **Mix of topics**

 The focus of Write the Docs is software documentation, but we actively seek talks that address a wide range of related subjects, at various levels of expertise.
-Documentation perspectives from other fields are welcome!
+Documentation perspectives from other fields are welcome, as are topics from adjacent fields!

 **Practicality and positivity**